Vladimir-csp/uwsm/README.md

 > `feat!: ...`, etc.).

 > [!IMPORTANT]
+> v0.19.0 has some breaking changes:
+>
-> Upcoming v0.19.0 consolidates various resources (config, environment, and
+> - Various resources (config, environment, and runtime files) are consolidated
-> runtime files) into `uwsm` subdirs.
-Warnings will be issued for encountered old
+>   into `uwsm` subdirs.
+Warnings will be issued for encountered old paths, and
-> paths, and v0.20.0 will drop them.
+>   v0.20.0 will drop them.
 Please migrate.
-> Also v0.19.0 will introduce automatic finalization mechanism.
-It will remove
+> - Automatic finalization mechanism.
+It removes the necessity to run
-> the necessity to run `uwsm finalize` in compositors in some/lots of cases.
+>   `uwsm finalize` in compositors in some/lots of cases.
+>   v0.20.0 will remove related accomodations from plugins where possible.

 > [!NOTE]
 > It is highly recommended to use